Karthik-Kundurthy/hack-gt/README.md

 # hack-gt
- We are building a Flutter app to connect people for ridesharing on college campuses
+ We are building a Flutter app to enable ridesharing on college campuses